Skip to content

 Long-Term Asset Performance

-Consistent documentation, contractor performance tracking, and lifecycle data feed into long-term asset performance: a building that ages predictably, with fewer surprises and stronger insurance positioning.
+Consistent documentation, contractor performance tracking, and lifecycle data feed into long-term asset performance.
+The building ages predictably, with fewer surprises, stronger insurance positioning, and a record that survives every ownership transition.

 Adoption

-How Sentinel becomes the asset steward for your portfolio.
+How Sentinel becomes the asset steward for your building.

 STEP 01